-Program 1: Balinese Music and Dance, a new and updated program featuring the performances of Made in full dance costume and Annie presenting the traditional Balinese ceremonial dress.
+Program 1: Balinese Music and Dance – a new and updated program featuring the performances of Made in full dance costume and Annie presenting the traditional Balinese ceremonial dress.
 The program features traditional Balinese instruments (xylophone-like percussion, drums, and bamboo flute)

 Program 2: Music pProgram – featuring traditional Balinese music with new original works for Balinese instruments and violin, and violin duets.
 An eclectic offering of musical duets: Balinese music – traditional and new works by Made and a few violin duets from the Suzuki repertoire (Lantana and Annie in duo) – Made will also provide original accompaniment.
-The program offers new takes on the companies repertoire and introduces new inspirations.
+The program offers new takes on the company’s repertoire and introduces new inspirations.
 If you have hosted Pasupati before, you will enjoy the similarities of the different traditions that teach music by rote, while also hearing music with a strong foundation in both Asian and Western traditions.
 Finally, you will explore a new collaboration based on those foundations.

 OAHU and possible to travel to NEIGHBOR ISLANDS:

-Program 4: Music program.
-Same as above, but featuring just various Balinese suling (bamboo flutes), various flutes, and violin solo/duo.
+Program 4: Music Program – same as above, but featuring just various Balinese suling (bamboo flutes), various flutes, and violin solo/duo.

-I Madé Widana BA Balinese Traditional Music, Indonesian Arts Institute, Denpasar, Bali.
-Widana is a professional musician, dancer, and composer and currently a lecturer in the Department of Theatre and Dance.
+I Made Widana – BA in Balinese Traditional Music, Indonesian Arts Institute, Denpasar, Bali.
+Widana is a professional musician, dancer, and composer and is currently a lecturer in the Department of Theatre and Dance.
 When in Bali, he teaches traditional gamelan music in various villages and at a number of formal music and dance studios.
 As a founding member and musician in the Bali-based world-renowned performing arts ensemble, Çudamani, Widana has participated in tours to the US, Japan, and Europe.
 Widana has been in residence in Hawai‘i since 2009, since which time he has been actively teaching the UH Balinese Gamelan Ensemble.
 He has also carried out many community outreach programs in Hawai‘i under the auspices of the East-West Center Arts Program, the Mayor’s Office of Culture and the Arts, and the UH-Manoa Outreach Statewide Cultural Extension Program.
 Widana’s expertise in traditional Balinese music and dance is coupled with extensive experience in innovative and collaborative artistic works.
 Recent projects include original compositions for both Javanese and Balinese gamelan ensembles as part of a MOCA grant.
 Widana also recently wrote and performed original music for a unique puppet performance, entitled Journey to the East: Ruminations on a Sixteenth-Century Chronicle, by Hourglass Theatre that was premiered at Shangri La and toured to the East Coast.

-Anna Reynolds is currently a lecturer in the Department of Theatre and Dance.
-Pasupati Balinese Performing Arts; Lecturer, Dept. of Theatre and Dance; Asian Theatre PhD Candidate; MA Asian Studies, University of Hawai‘i at Manoa; BA Music Composition, San Francisco State University.
+Anna Reynolds – Pasupati Balinese Performing Arts; Lecturer, Dept. of Theatre and Dance; Asian Theatre PhD Candidate; MA Asian Studies, University of Hawai‘i at Manoa; BA Music Composition, San Francisco State University.
 Anna Reynolds, who has a background in Western music and is a violinist, first began performing Balinese gamelan in San Francisco in 2001.
 She studied traditional performing arts at the Indonesian Arts Institute in Denpasar, Bali in 2004–2005, and has since taken periodic trips to Bali to undertake intensive study of Balinese music and dance.
 While in Bali, her primary focus was studying gender wayang and the music of the traditional shadow theatre; she was an active musician performing accompaniment for various dalang (puppeteers), as part of many local ceremonial performances, and in new collaborative projects with Balinese artists.
 In 2009, Anna assisted in reestablishing the UH Balinese Gamelan Ensemble, and she is currently its Assistant Director.
 As an Asian Theatre PhD student with a focus on Balinese performing arts, Reynolds recently received the UHM 2013 College of Arts and Humanities Dissertation Research Award for her working dissertation, entitled “Shifting Practices: An exploration and examination of dramatic depiction and movement vocabulary in recent Balinese palegongan dances.”
 In 2013-14 she conducted dissertation research and fieldwork in Bali that included a practical component studying legong dances both from the traditional repertoire and new works in the form.